This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 How to Use This 4 Day Itinerary

-This guide is perfect for anyone ready to experience the best of the history and culture of DC over a long weekend.
-Scan the guide and adjust it to fit what your unique interests.
+This guide is perfect if you’re ready to experience the best of the history and culture of DC over a long weekend.
+Scan the guide and adjust it to fit your unique interests.

 This Washington DC 4 day itinerary is also flexible enough for any time of year.
 Regardless of what month you visit, the best sites around DC are open and accessible year round.